 Additional regulations may be imposed on outdoor advertising in the future.
 Legislation regulating the content of billboard advertisements has been introduced in Congress from time to time in the past.
-Additional regulations or changes in the current laws regulating and affecting outdoor advertising at the federal, state or local level may have a material adverse effect on our results of operations.
+Additional regulations or changes in the current laws regulating and affecting outdoor

-OUR CONTINUED GROWTH THROUGH ACQUISITIONS MAY BECOME MORE DIFFICULT AND INVOLVES

-COSTS AND UNCERTAINTIES
+OUR CONTINUED GROWTH THROUGH ACQUISITIONS MAY BECOME MORE DIFFICULT AND INVOLVES COSTS AND UNCERTAINTIES